 - In Model drown-down menu: Click the down arrow next to the In Model icon, and from the list that appears, you can select premade collections such as Architecture, Landscape, People, and Transportation.
 This menu may also show collections you’ve created, collections you’ve designated as a favorite, or collections you’ve visited recently.
 (Organizing component collections, later in this article, explains how to create and manage collections.)

 - 3D Warehouse search box: Type a search term in the box and press Enter (Microsoft Windows) or Return (Mac OS X), and you see a list of components from the 3D Warehouse.
 To connect to the 3D Warehouse, your computer needs to an Internet connection.
-If your search brings up multiple results, you can click the arrows at the bottom of the Components browser to see more results.
-You may find it easier to search the 3D Warehouse in a full browser window than the Components browser, which is too small to show much detail in the component thumbnails.
+If your search brings up multiple results, you can click the arrows at the bottom of the Components panel to see more results.
+You may find it easier to search the 3D Warehouse in a full browser window than the Components panel, which is too small to show much detail in the component thumbnails.

 To access the 3D Warehouse directly from SketchUp, click the Get Models tool (), which you find in the following parts of SketchUp’s interface: